apache/spark/docs/mllib-clustering.md

 MLlib supports
-[k-means](http://en.wikipedia.org/wiki/K-means_clustering) clustering, one of the most commonly used clustering algorithms that clusters the data points into predfined number of clusters.
+[k-means](http://en.wikipedia.org/wiki/K-means_clustering) clustering, one of the most commonly used clustering algorithms that clusters the data points into predefined number of clusters.
 The MLlib implementation includes a parallelized variant of the [k-means++](http://en.wikipedia.org/wiki/K-means%2B%2B) method called [kmeans||](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf).
 The implementation in MLlib has the following parameters: